calda/windowfasting.app/index.md

 You can set a schedule for your eating windows so they will automatically open and close at the same time every day.
 If you tap the gray "Schedule" button on the setup screen, you'll see a screen where you can configure your daily schedule.

-The length of window (included whether the window is timed of flexible) is pulled from the main setup screen.
-You can set the start time of the eating window.
-At that time, your window will open and you'll receive a notification.
+The length of your eating window (included whether the window is timed of flexible) is pulled from the main setup screen.
+You can set the start time of the eating window by using the up and down arrows.

 You can either set a schedule that repeats every day, or schedule an individial window to start later that day.